Generating Benchmarks for Factuality Evaluation of Language Models: Factual Knowledge Evaluation Results

 \subsection{The Effect of Retrieval Augmentation on Factual Knowledge}

-Next, we ask: \textit{Can \method accuracy be improved by augmenting models with a retrieval component?} Importantly, while a clear motivation for retrieval augmentation is factual grounding of the LM, no existing metrics allow direct measurement of the factuality enhancement over a corpus in a retrieval augmented LMs.
-The imperfect measure of LM perplexity in often used to assess these methods~\cite{knn-lm,retro,ram2023context,shi2023replug}, and we propose \method accuracy as a more direct measure of factuality.
+Next, we ask: \textit{Can \method accuracy be improved by augmenting models with a retrieval component?} Importantly, while a clear motivation for retrieval augmentation is factual grounding of LMs, no existing metrics allow direct measurement of it in a text generation setting.
+We propose \method accuracy as an alternative to the course measure of LM perplexity, which is often used to assess these methods~\cite{knn-lm,retro,ram2023context,shi2023replug}.

-To explore this question, we compared the accuracy of LLMs to that of their retrieval-augmented counterparts, implemented following the IC-RALM framework (\S\ref{sec:ralm}; \citealt{ram2023context}).
-Figure~\ref{fig:ralm_results} compares the \method accuracy of models in GPT-Neo and OPT families against their IC-RALM variants over \wikimethod.
+We compared the \method accuracy of LLMs to that of their retrieval-augmented counterparts, implemented following the IC-RALM framework (\S\ref{sec:ralm}; \citealt{ram2023context}).
+Figure~\ref{fig:ralm_results} show the results for GPT-Neo and OPT \wikimethod.
 We observed consistent gains from augmenting the models with retrieval.
-These results highlight that grounding the model in an external corpus can improve its factual predictions.
-Since the retriever used in our experiments is used in an ``off-the-shelf'' manner, we speculate that further performance boosts may be gained by a retriever or reranker specialized for this task \citep{izacard2022atlas,ram2023context}.
+These results highlight that grounding the model in an external corpus can improve its factuality.
+Since the retriever used in our experiments is used in an ``off-the-shelf'' manner, we speculate that further performance boosts may be gained by a retriever system specialized for this task \citep{izacard2022atlas,ram2023context}.

 Another interesting finding is that the \textit{relative} gains in \method accuracy obtained by IC-RALM, are more moderate compared to the relative gains in perplexity over WikiText-103 \citep{wikitext}, reported by \citet{ram2023context}.
-In the next section we further explore the connection between perplexity and \method accuracy.
+We explore the connection between the two in the next section.